Setre14/tff-hackathon/README.md

 - Provides possibility to use SpringBoot
     - Nice integration for ElasticSearch

+#### OpenAPI - Swagger

+- Shows the API of the server under `http://localhost:8080/swagger-ui/index.html`
+    - documents the endpoints
+    - endpoints can be tried in the UI

 ### App - Typescript

 - Because why use JavaScript?